Skip to main menu Skip to main content Skip to footer

-Dry eye is a condition that occurs when your eyes do not produce enough tears, or the tears produced are of poor quality, leading to discomfort, irritation, and inflammation.
-Tears are essential for maintaining the health and lubrication of your eyes, and when they are not present in sufficient quantities, it can cause dryness, redness, and sensitivity to light.
+Dry eye is a condition that occurs when your eyes do not produce enough tears or the tears produced are of poor quality, leading to discomfort, irritation, and inflammation.
+Tears are essential for maintaining the health and lubrication of your eyes, and when they are not present in sufficient quantities, they can cause dryness, redness, and sensitivity to light.

 If you experience these symptoms, you should schedule an appointment with our eye doctors to get a proper diagnosis and treatment plan.
 Your eye doctor can perform a comprehensive eye exam and ask questions about your symptoms and medical history to determine the underlying cause of your dry eye.